Mowgli: Legend of the Jungle: Middle

 While hunting, the aging Akela fails to bring down a water buffalo, leading Shere Khan to remind the pack they must now challenge him for the role of leader.
 As the wolves fight, Mowgli steals a burning branch from the village and repels Shere Khan and the challengers, but shames Akela who regrettably advises him to leave.
 A feral Mowgli is captured by the villagers and John Lockwood, a British hunter.
 A visiting Bagheera tells Mowgli that he must stay with the villagers and gain their trust as he once did to escape captivity himself.

 Mowgli comes to enjoy life in the village, cared for by the kindly Messua and learning hunting skills from Lockwood, who is tracking Shere Khan.
 Mowgli's wolf-sibling Gray Brother informs him that Shere Khan has driven away the wolves loyal to Akela and continues to kill cattle, endangering all the jungle's animals, but Mowgli refuses to help.

 While the villagers celebrate Holi, Mowgli learns that it was Lockwood who shot off the elephant's tusk and discovers his hunting trophies, including the head of Bhoot.
 Returning the tusk to the elephant, Mowgli offers him the hunter in exchange for ridding the jungle of Shere Khan.

 Mowgli meets with Baloo, Bagheera, and the wolf pack, who refuse to go against jungle law to help him defeat Shere Khan.

+The final battle

 Undeterred, he lures Shere Khan to the edge of the village where the tiger is surrounded by the elephant herd.
 Lockwood shoots at Shere Khan, but wounds Mowgli instead and Akela sacrifices himself to save the boy while Lockwood is killed by the charging elephant and Tabaqui flees.

-The other animals come to Mowgli's aid, forcing Shere Khan to retreat and the dying Akela names Mowgli as his successor.
+The other animals come to Mowgli's aid, forcing Shere Khan to retreat.

+The end of the film

+The dying Akela names Mowgli as his successor.
 With Messua and the village watching, Mowgli returns to the jungle and slays the mortally wounded Shere Khan.
 Kaa narrates that with Shere Khan and Lockwood gone, Mowgli has given the animals a voice and brought peace to the jungle.